ChatGPT x HeyGen | Turn prompts into AI videos instantly

 ChatGPT x HeyGen

 800 million people use ChatGPT to think, write, and plan.
-Until now, turning those conversations into video meant stepping away.
+Until now, turning those conversations into video meant leaving.
 HeyGen changes that.
 The prompt is the production.

 Where 800 million ideas become video